JeffWR/learning_repo/README.md

    - 1. "git reset" will undo the last step
    - 2. "git reset HEAD~1" will undo the latest commit
    - 3. "git log" shows all the past commit
+   - 4. "git reset --hard (commit log code)" to reset to a certain point